-- 2.2 Distribution of Remaining Assets.
-In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Corporation or Deemed Liquidation Event, after the payment of all preferential amounts required to be paid to the holders of shares of Preferred Stock the remaining assets of the Corporation available for distribution to its stockholders shall be distributed: - 2.2.1 until the holders of Preferred Stock receive pursuant to Section 1, Subsections 2.1 and 2.2.1 an amount per share equal to the product of two (2) times the Applicable Original Issue Price (the "Preferred Participation Cap"), among the holders of the shares of Preferred Stock and Common Stock, pro rata based on the number of shares held by each such holder, treating for this purpose all such securities as if they had been converted to Common Stock pursuant to the terms of the Certificate of Incorporation immediately prior to such dissolution, liquidation or winding up of the Corporation (the aggregate amount which a holder of a share of Preferred Stock is entitled to receive under this Subsection 2.2.1 is hereinafter referred to as the "Preferred Participation Amount"); and - 2.2.2 second, after the holders of Preferred Stock have received the Preferred Participation Cap, among the holders of the shares of Common Stock, pro rata based on the number of shares of Common Stock held by each such holder.
+2.2 Distribution of Remaining Assets.
+In the event of any voluntary or involuntary liquidation, dissolution or winding up of the Corporation or Deemed Liquidation Event, after the payment of all preferential amounts required to be paid to the holders of shares of Preferred Stock the remaining assets of the Corporation available for distribution to its stockholders shall be distributed:

+2.2.1 until the holders of Preferred Stock receive pursuant to Section 1, Subsections 2.1 and 2.2.1 an amount per share equal to the product of two (2) times the Applicable Original Issue Price (the "Preferred Participation Cap"), among the holders of the shares of Preferred Stock, Common Stock and Class A Common Stock, pro rata based on the number of shares held by each such holder, treating for this purpose all such securities as if they had been converted to Common Stock pursuant to the terms of the Certificate of Incorporation immediately prior to such dissolution, liquidation or winding up of the Corporation (the aggregate amount which a holder of a share of Preferred Stock is entitled to receive under this Subsection 2.2.1 is hereinafter referred to as the "Preferred Participation Amount"); and holder, treating for this purpose the shares of Class A Common Stock as if they had been converted to Common Stock pursuant to the terms of the Certificate of Incorporation immediately prior to such dissolution, liquidation or winding up of the Corporation.

+2.2.2 second, after the holders of Preferred Stock have received the Preferred Participation Cap, among the holders of the shares of Common Stock and Class A Common Stock, pro rata based on the number of shares of Common Stock held by each such or series of related transactions; or